 That said, the Tarot Death card is not always about physical death, although that can be the case.
 It can also indicate a drastic change including a costly loss, a painful farewell, and things of that kind.
 It's sure to be difficult and the change is lasting.
 The situation after this event is quite different and will not be reversible.
 So, it's always a death of sorts.

 Death catching a pedlar.
 Illustration from Dance of Death by Hans Holbein the Younger, 1526.
 Portraying Death as a skeleton started in the 15th century and soon became the norm.
 Artist around that time made many such pictures, with the basic message that nobody escapes death.

-About the Tarot Death Card
+A. E. Waite about the Tarot Death Card

 - The Magician

 - The Empress

 - The Emperor